DiceDB/docs/src/content/docs/commands/LLEN.md

 - `Check Key Type`: Before using `LLEN`, ensure that the key is associated with a list to avoid errors.
 - `Handle Non-Existent Keys`: Be prepared to handle the case where the key does not exist, as `LLEN` will return `0` in such scenarios.
 - `Use in Conjunction with Other List Commands`: The `LLEN` command is often used alongside other list commands like `RPUSH`, `LPUSH`, `LPOP`, and `RPOP` to manage and process lists effectively.

-## Conclusion

-The `LLEN` command is a straightforward and efficient way to determine the number of elements in a list stored at a specified key in DiceDB.
-By understanding its parameters, return values, and potential errors, you can effectively incorporate this command into your DiceDB-based applications.